 Tour Start & End Point: Mercado del Mariscos (map) (Hotel pick-up is available for private tours)

-Weekly group tour ($120 per person): This group tour runs every Wednesday, from about 10am (10:00) to 1pm (13:00).
-Reservations for the upcoming Wednesday close every Monday at noon.
+Weekly group tour ($120 per person): Runs every Wednesday, from 10 am to 1pm

-Private tour ($145 per person): This tour runs with a minimum of 2 people.
-There is no max number of people.
-It is available every day of the week, except for Wednesday and Sunday and also runs from about 10am (10:00) to 1pm (13:00).
+Private tour ($145 per person): Runs with a minimum of 2 people, every day of the week, except for Wednesday and Sunday

 First stop: Mercado Del Mariscos (Afro-Colonial expression)